This blog post is better than even the best Lisbon Guide book!

 We haven't used guide books for ages.

-Being hardcore travelers in the 80’s and 90’s Lonely Planet, Rough Guide and Le Guide du Routard were important ‘tools’ in our life.
+Being hardcore travellers in the 80’s and 90’s Lonely Planet, Rough Guide and Le Guide du Routard were important ‘tools’ in our life.
 These guide books were the best access to updated information about how to get from A to B, accommodation options, border crossings etc when travelling off-the-beaten-track.
-The way the travel landscape has changed – and especially how easy it has become to get access to information when you need them – has made printed guidebooks history.
+The way the travel landscape has changed – and especially how easy it has become to get access to information when you need it – has made printed guidebooks history.

 Thanks to Google alerts, WordPress Reader, hashtags etc I wake up to a long list of inspiring readings that could keep me busy all day….

 If you are planning to go to Lisbon – or maybe you’ve already decided to go – you may find the links below useful.
-It’s a selection we have selected from taken from LisbonLisboaPortugal hundreds of links.
+It’s a selection we have selected from LisbonLisboaPortugal hundreds of links.
 When it comes to Traditional Guide Book information this is the best travel guide to Lisbon in our opinion.
 There are thousands of other – and probably better alternatives out there.
-But the links below will cover most of the travelers needs.
+But the links below will cover most of the travellers’ needs.

 Enjoy